MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 description: Contents of the @minecraft/server.Dimension class.
 ---
 # Dimension Class
->[!IMPORTANT]
->These APIs are experimental as part of the Beta APIs experiment.
-As with all experiments, you may see changes in functionality in updated Minecraft versions.
-Check the Minecraft Changelog for details on any changes to Beta APIs.
-Where possible, this documentation reflects the latest updates to APIs in Minecraft beta versions.

 A class that represents a particular dimension (e.g., The End) within a world.

 ## Properties